Steve's Gastronomic Home Page

 (405) 748-6113

-Lakeside Grill is located off of Lake Hefner Parkway (State Highway 74) at the Britton Road exit.
+Hefner Grill is located off of Lake Hefner Parkway (State Highway 74) at the Britton Road exit.
 There is a cluster of restaurants along the lake shore, and all are known for being "noisy" (this is a code word signifying that they probably serve almost as much alcohol as food).
-Lakeside Grill has a bar, but I have not found it to contribute substantially to the noise level of the restaurant.
+Hefner Grill has a bar, but I have not found it to contribute substantially to the noise level of the restaurant.

 After several visits I finally made it when the weather was warm enough to check out the outdoor patio.
 As in other Oklahoma City restaurants, though, the patio has become the de facto smoking area for the restaurant since state law has all but eliminated indoor smoking.
+The views, though, are just as good from inside the restaurant if you want to avoid the smoke, as I do.

 House salad